A LEVEL RESULTS OVERVIEW

 Reflecting the diverse range of opportunities on offer at school, our girls go on to study a wide range of subjects at degree level including: Biological Sciences, English, Geography, International Relations, Liberal Arts, Mathematics, Medicine, Music, Psychology and Sports Science.

-Since 2011, our girls have taken up places at Oxbridge to study: Geography, Human Sciences, Law, Materials Science, Medicine, Music, Natural Sciences and Philosophy, Politics and Economics.
+Our girls have successfully taken up places at Oxbridge to study: Classics, Geography, Human Sciences, Law, Materials Science, Medicine, Music, Natural Sciences and Philosophy, Politics and Economics.

 The breakdown of Queen Anne’s School’s A Level results is as follows: